MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 to use something like this over lowering yourself to mutable `Array.prototype.push` in your performance-sensitive hotspots.
 Although I'm yet to [micro]benchmark the two.

-As promised, here's a decently extensive `Lazy` implementation in TypeScript.
-I actually made one simplification and was too lazy (trivial pun intended) to double check that it compiles, please [bug me](mailto:mikemikeb@protonmail.com) if it doesn't.
+As promised, below is a decently extensive `Lazy` implementation in TypeScript.

-Eventually if I find a good untaken name I'll add more test cases and publish this to [npm](https://www.npmjs.com/).
+Eventually if I find a good untaken name, stop being lazy (trivial pun intended), and write more tests (I have a few), I'll publish this to [npm](https://www.npmjs.com/) for quick usage in your projects.
-If you'd like to do it yourself for me for some reason, please involve me, I'd love to share the ownership.
-Please use away internally however you like.
+If you'd like to do it yourself for some reason, please [involve me](mailto:mikemikeb@protonmail.com), I'd love to share the ownership.
+Please use anyway you'd like, within reason.

 ```ts
 // Typescript@4.0 probably simplifies or allows better alternative typings for